Tankolom-X/CommitDraw/README.md

 White color means no activity(Empty cell on your GitHub heatmap).\
 The darker the color of your image the darker the color of the cell on your GitHub heatmap.

-Examples you can find here https://github.com/Tankolom-X/commit-draw/tree/main/samples
+Examples you can find here: https://github.com/Tankolom-X/commit-draw/tree/main/samples